 While we have seen standards like CMMC explicitly discuss the concepts of process and practice maturity, assessing and increasing the level of maturity on a practice and security process areas is possible using frameworks such as the NIST CSF Implementation Tiers.

-At its core, improving security maturity and transitioning from ad hoc/reactive security to proactive/optimizing security is the end goal.
-Regardless of the security maturity model an organization chooses, the levels of processes and management maturity are essential to understand where you stand.
+At its core, improving security maturity and transitioning from ad hoc/reactive security to proactive/optimizing security is the end goal through the incident response maturity model.
+Regardless of the security maturity model an organization chooses, the management and process maturity levels are essential to understand where you stand.